 Long Beach Elder Lawyer - Estate Planning vs Elder Law

 Estate planning is one of many areas that falls under the general umbrella of elder law because it’s typically a topic that older people tend to think about more than younger people.
 Estate planning deals specifically with everything that must be done to ensure that your possessions go to the people you want then to go to after your death.
 Estate planning can also be used as a tool to ensure that you go on enjoying a comfortable quality of life if you become incapacitated as you age.

 Elder law concerns itself with these things as well, but it’s a more holistic approach that also focuses on many other topics that become increasingly important considerations as we grow older such as health, autonomy and quality of life issues.
-The California Elder Law Center PC is available to assist you in all matters pertaining to estate planning and elder law.
+The Law Offices of Sandra Diaz PC is available to assist you in all matters pertaining to estate planning and elder law.
 We are the leading elder law firm in southern California.

 Although many people think of estate planning as something that’s only of significance to seniors, it’s important to people of all ages.
 Estate planning may be particularly important to young people with dependents whose dependents may be left in chastened circumstances if certain safeguards aren’t put into place.
 If you die without a will or a living trust, your assets will be distributed in accordance with California’s probate laws.
 Why would you want California’s courts to make decisions that you could easily have made for yourself?